Android-PowerUser/Windroid_11/README.md

 ```
 #### To download to the SD-Card and install it on the internal Storage (Termux Home)

-(Installtion on the SD-Card is currently not possible)
-(The following method is not fully tested)
+(Installation on the SD-Card is currently not possible and the following method is not fully tested)

 Open Termux and copy/paste the following code:
 ```